Bretton Hostel is temporarily closed during the current lockdown period, but we will re-open as soon as possible once the restrictions allow.

 For bookings made for visits whilst Step 3 is in place, different prices from the standard ones may apply.
 Please email firstname.lastname@example.org or phone Clare on 07792385134 for more details.

-We want you to feel completely relaxed when you come and visit, so we have put some precautionary procedures in place and can reassure you that we are following current government guidance to minimise the impact and risk of COVID-19 during your stay.
+When we re-open we want you to feel completely relaxed when you come and visit, so we can reassure you that we will be following the government guidance in place at the time to minimise the impact and risk of COVID-19 during your stay and will have put some precautionary procedures in place.

 - Completing a risk assessment.

 - Allowing plenty of time between bookings for a thorough clean and sanitisation of the hostel, using BS EN certified cleaning products.

 - Visitors are asked to bring their own pillows and bedlinen/sleeping bags to help reduce the risk of spreading any virus through changing bedding and laundering.
 Duvets will be available if required.

 - There are two showers and washrooms in the hostel.
 If your group is made up of more than two households this means you will have to share these facilities with people outside your household and you will need to be extra careful to maintain excellent hygiene.
 Cleaning materials will be provided in each washroom and we ask that you use these regularly to help keep each other safe during your stay.

 - A number of non-essential items have been temporarily removed, like books and jigsaw puzzles etc to help reduce the risk of cross-contamination on hard to clean objects.
 Sorry if the hostel looks less cosy than normal!
 You are of course welcome to bring your own.

 - We have also decided to remove most kitchen basics which would normally be available for guests such as salt, pepper, tea, coffee, kitchen towel etc. We do provide washing up liquid, tea towels and toilet roll.
 We also provide liquid hand washing soap, but not hand sanitiser.
 Visitors may want to bring their own supplies of both and should, in any event, bring their own wash towels.